crissxross/dashsti/README.md

 ## Deploying to Github Pages

-Run `ng github-pages:deploy` to deploy to Github Pages.
+Run `ng github-pages:deploy` to deploy to GitHub Pages.

 ## Further help